Diary Of A Busker Day 342 Monday March 25th 2013 Winchester High Street, opposite Marks & Spencer. Time: 1:52-2:08pm

-A really cold day and a complete waste of time – I hardly played at all.
-I passed young Sam – he was playing a Smiths song at The Butter Cross.
+A really cold day and a complete waste of time as I hardly played at all.
+I passed young Sam, who was playing a Smiths song at The Buttercross.
 I looked at him and although I’m sure he saw me, he didn’t acknowledge me.
 I don’t blame him, in a way.
-I bet he was pretty cold – he looked it!
-I don’t think he was having a very good time.
+I bet he was pretty cold; he looked it and I don’t think he was having a very good time!

-Further down, another young guy is taking a guitar out of a bag, so…down to the far end…but there’s some bloke sitting in the Gospel House doorway, right next to my spot.
-He’s not a ‘tramp’ – I don’t think so.
-He isn’t begging.
-But I don’t want to set up there, next to him – it doesn’t look right!
+Further down, another young guy is taking a guitar out of a bag, so…down to the arse-end…but what’s this, there’s some bloke sitting in the Gospel House doorway, right next to my spot.
+He’s not a tramp and he isn’t begging but I don’t want to set up there next to him as it doesn’t look right somehow.
 But this means I’ve run out of places to go.
 I walk back up and notice there’s no flower-seller in the alleyway entrance, opposite Marks & Spencer, and there’s no market on the pavement in front.
 I decide it’ll do.
 The wind isn’t as bad as where the bloke was sitting, down the road.
-It’s still pretty darn cold, though.
-I know for a fact, I won’t last long.
+It’s still pretty bloody cold, though, and I know for a fact I won’t last long.

 When I got back, I looked up why we’re having this mad coldness at the end of March.
-Apparently it’s to do with the jet stream.
-Its moved a few hundred miles south which means we’re getting the cold winds from the Arctic and Russia.
-It happens now and again and its got nothing to do with any ‘global warming’ thing, they say.
+Apparently it’s to do with the jet stream which has moved a few hundred miles south which means we’re getting the cold winds from the Arctic and Russia.
+It happens now and again and its got nothing to do with any global warming, apparently.